The Addams Family School Edition Audition Info

 WHERE: The Cube in Bethany (7903 NW 30th St)

-If you accept the role offered to you, rehearsals will begin on May 12th.
-Most rehearsals will take place at the Mustang Performing Arts Center with occasional rehearsals at The Cube.
-Most rehearsals will be Monday, Tuesday, and Thursday evenings from 6-9pm. some small groups/leads may be called for a Saturday rehearsal based on availability.
+• If you accept the role offered to you, rehearsals will begin on August 25th.
+Most rehearsals will take place at The Cube in Bethany.
+As we get closer to the show, we will move to the Mustang Performing Arts Center.
+Rehearsals will be Monday and Tuesday evenings from 6-9pm and Thursday evenings from 7:30-9pm.

 We are generally lenient with a few conflicts on rehearsal evenings.
 However, excessive conflicts written on your audition sheet will impact your casting.
-With a short turnaround, we need you available.
 If you have questions or concerns about your conflicts, email Becca.

-If you’re interested in being a donor or business sponsor of this event to help fundraise for our 2025-2026 season, email Becca (becca@mytokc.org)!
-She can share with you the donor levels and perks for this show or our upcoming season.
+• If you’re interested in being a donor or business sponsor for this production, email Becca (becca@mytokc.org)!
+She can share with you the donor levels and perks for this show/season.

 Audition FAQs